ikhwan12/postpay/README.md

 # postpay
 Postpay is the author payment management and site analysis based on wordpress website.
+The statistic data is collected by jetpack plugin.
 It build under codeigniter framework.
 It runs already on http://postpay.nihaoindo.com/

 # Features